Forest Wandering in Thailand

 January is in the cold season and the best time for extended walking in Thailand.
 It is slightly cooler in the area north of Chiang Mai.
 Ajahn Kusalo walked with Tan Khantiko for six weeks in the forest there.
 A brief photographic summary.

-The stupa dedication led the way out of winter into summer.
+Our Katina ceremony and the stupa dedication led the way out of winter into summer.

 After two years of discussing, design, landscaping, construction and modification twenty monks and about 500 lay friends gathered on December 2nd to revere our venerable stupa.

 Our first formal Kathina for many years.